• HOME

 • Travel Sustainable property

-Pensativo House is a gorgeous hotel just south of the heart of Antigua featuring one of the best rooftop views of Agua Volcano.
-The Santa Catalina Arch is just a ten-minute walk away.
+Pensativo House is a gorgeous hotel just south of the heart of Antigua.
+Its rooftop offers one of the best views of Agua Volcano and the Santa Catalina Arch is just a ten-minute walk away.

 The rooms are decorated in colonial-style charm with elaborate wood touches, comfortable beds, and an ensuite bathroom with a jacuzzi.
 It has facilities for disabled guests, plus free parking and airport shuttle service.